-The only thing that was consistently inexpensive was food, but even that varied a lot depending on if you chose to go to local restaurants or more westernized hipster cafes and rooftop bars (mainly in Marrakech).
+The only thing that was consistently inexpensive was food, but even that varied a lot.
+It depended on if you chose to go to local restaurants or more westernized hipster cafes and rooftop bars (mainly the drinks and food in Marrakech).

 A Trip to the Sahara is Most Definitely Worth It

-Contrary to what you might think, the Sahara Desert is not actually that close to Marrekech, or any other city in Morocco.
+Contrary to what you might think, the Sahara Desert is not actually that close to Marrakech, or any other city in Morocco.